-As my health care agent(s) to make any health care decisions for me as authorized in this declaration consistent with the instructions below.
+as my health care attorney in fact to make any health care decisions for me as authorized in this document consistent with the instructions below.

-This designation shall become effective only when I become incapable of making and communicating my own health care decisions.
-It is intended to constitute the designation authorized by La.
-Rev. Stat.
-Ann. §40:1299.58.5A (2)(a).
+This designation shall become effective only when I become incapable of giving informed consent concerning my own health care decisions.

 Any prior designation is revoked.